Minotaur: A SIMD-Oriented Synthesizing Superoptimizer: Synthesizing Optimizations

 \subsection{Integration with LLVM}

 \tool{} is loaded into LLVM as a shared library where it runs as an optimization pass.
-We arranged for it to run at the end of LLVM's optimization pipeline.
-We call InstCombine and Dead Code Elimination pass after Minotaur to clean up the code.
+We arranged for it to run at the end of LLVM's auto-vectorization pipeline.
+We invoke LLVM's Dead Code Elimination pass after Minotaur to clean up the resulting code.